 Maria Dizzia, Willie C. Carpenter and Annie Potts also star.

 Starring Ben Stiller, Michael Sheen, Jermaine Clement, Austin Abrams and directed by Mike White, Brad’s Status is a new comedy about a father who feels inferior about his life choices.
 He started to question everything after meeting up with an old friend…

 What I like most about Moana is that it’s a well told story about a young girl who’s brave, strong and courageous enough to follow her heart.
 Set in Ancient Polynesia and starring Auli’i Cravalho, Dwayne Johnson, JeRmaine Clement and Nicole Scherzinger, I also like Moana because it scores quite highly on the ‘animated cuteness’ factor, particularly baby Moana.

-Cinderella (2015) is still my favourite Disney movie, in large part because of how much I enjoyed the recent live-action remake.
+Cinderella (2015) remains favourite Disney movie, in large part because of how much I enjoyed the recent live-action remake.
 If I had to choose between Brave (2012) and Moana for the preferred Disney story about the adventures of a courageous young girl, Brave definitely wins.
 I just found the characters more entertaining, the story personally more relatable and engaging.
-Nevertheless, I say watch Moana because it’s good – and who knows, it may end up being your favourite.
+Nevertheless, I say watch Moana because it’s good – and who knows, it may actually end up being your favourite.